Aortic Valve Stenosis

 Caring for yourself when you have aortic valve stenosis

-You can live life more fully by doing things that help keep your heart and body healthy.
+You can live a full and active life by doing things that help keep your heart and body healthy.
 Here's how.

 - If you smoke, try to quit.
 Medicines and counseling can help you quit for good.
 Avoid secondhand smoke too.

-- See your doctor right away if you have new symptoms or symptoms that get worse.
+- Call your doctor right away if you have new symptoms or symptoms that get worse.

 - Go to your checkup appointments.
 And get the tests you need to assess your heart, such as echocardiograms.

 - Take your medicines exactly as prescribed.
 Call your doctor if you think you are having a problem with your medicine.